skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 #### News / case study

 A news callout highlights additional content that’s separate from the substance of the main text (e.g., links to news articles, case studies).
-It features a light grey box with a blue border.
+It features a light gray box with a blue border.

 <aside class="news-coverage callout">
   <h2>News callout</h2>